 Quick note on eggs in baking: Eggs act as a binder to keep the ingredients together, can help give a puffy texture by trapping air and adds moisture.
 All these things can be done with vegan egg substitutes, so we’ve got you covered!

-1. Ground Linseed / Flax Seed
+1. Ground Linseed / Flax Seed as an Egg Substitute

 When you mix ground linseed with water it makes a jelly like substance; perfect for binding!